In this article, we will discuss what is unconventional machining process and its 9 Types of unconventional machining processes.

 - Redressing of the tool is required for deep holes.

-The electron beam machining arrangement is made as shown in fig. The cathode is made of tungsten or tantalum.
+The electron beam machining arrangement is made as shown in the figure.
+The cathode is made of tungsten or tantalum.

 Cathode filaments are heated to a temperature of around 2500°C, which leads to the thermo-ionic emission of electrons, which is further increased by maintaining a very low vacuum within the chamber.